chialab/dna/docs/API.md

 DOM is a singleton that components uses to access DOM methods.
 By default, it uses browsers' DOM implementation, but it can be set to use a different one.
-For example, in a Node context it is possibile to use DNA via the `jsdom` package and updating `this.Text` and `this.Element` references.
+For example, in a Node context it is possibile to use DNA thanks to the `jsdom` dom implementation.
 It also handle element life cycle for custom elements unless otherwise specified.

 </p>